MstMustafa/JS-Advanced/README.md

 # JS-Advanced Repository

-This repository contains tasks and projects related to the JavaScript Advanced course by <span style="color: yellow;">SoftUni</span>.
+This repository contains tasks and projects related to the JavaScript Advanced course by SoftUni.

 ## Overview